The Perfect 2 to 3 Days in Bologna Itinerary

 The Two Towers of Bologna

-About a pleasant 5-10 minute walk from Piazza Maggiore, you’ll come across one of the most famous and well-recognised monuments in Bologna, the Two Towers or “le Due Torri”.
+About a pleasant 5-10 minute walk from Piazza Maggiore through the Quadrilatero district, you’ll come across one of the most famous and well-recognised monuments in Bologna, the Two Towers or “le Due Torri”.

 The Torre degli Asinelli and The Torre Garisenda are a pair of Medieval towers located in the heart of Bologna’s city center built in the 12th century by Noble families as status symbols, as well as in the hopes of protecting themselves from outside forces.
 Throughout history, there have been over 100 towers in the city of Bologna, with just these two still existing today.